AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - Parallel Coordinates (PC) - Drawing all coordinate axes in 2D located parallel to each other.
 - Shifted Paired Coordinates (SPC) - Drawing each pair of attributes in 2D as a shifted cartesian plane, connecting cases with polylines.
-- Static Circular Coordinates (SCC) - Drawing all coordinate axes in 2D as a circle, connecting cases with polylines, circle can be made a polygon or a circle.
+- Circular Coordinates (SCC & DCC) - Drawing all coordinate axes in 2D as a circle, connecting cases with polylines, circle can be made a polygon or a circle either static or dynamic.
 - Star Coordinates (SC) - Drawing all coordinate axes in 2D as a star shape, connecting cases with polylines.
 - Concentric Coordinates (CC) - Drawing all coordinate axes in 2D as a series of circles nested within each other, connecting cases with polylines, circles can be made freeform or concentric.
 - Line Coordinates (LC) - Drawing all coordinate axes in 2D located one after another on a single straight line.